cap-js-community/event-queue/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/cap-js-community/event-queue)](https://api.reuse.software/info/github.com/cap-js-community/event-queue)
 [![CI Main](https://github.com/cap-js-community/event-queue/actions/workflows/main-ci.yml/badge.svg)](https://github.com/cap-js-community/event-queue/commits/main)

-The Event-Queue is a framework built on top of CAP Node.js, specifically designed to enable efficient and streamlined asynchronous event processing in a multi-tenancy environment.
-With a strong emphasis on load balancing, this package ensures optimal distribution of workload across all available application instances.
-By offering managed tenant-specific transactions, similar to CAP handlers, the Event-Queue framework simplifies event and asynchronous processing, thereby enhancing the overall performance of your application.
+The Event-Queue is a framework built on top of CAP Node.js, designed specifically for efficient and streamlined asynchronous event processing.
+With a focus on load balancing, this package ensures optimal event distribution across all available application instances.
+By providing managed transactions similar to CAP handlers, the Event-Queue framework simplifies event processing, enhancing the overall performance of your application.

+Additionally, Event-Queue provides support for [periodic events](https://cap-js-community.github.io/event-queue/configure-event/#periodic-events), allowing for processing at defined intervals.
+This feature further extends its capabilities in load balancing and transaction management, ensuring that even regularly occurring tasks are handled efficiently and effectively without overloading any single instance.
+This makes it an ideal solution for applications needing consistent, reliable event processing.

 ## Getting started